Liver Injury

 -

-For a new molecule, our models identify its cellular phenotype and clinical toxicity risk, and how these vary with dose.
+For a new molecule, our models predict its cellular phenotype and dose-dependent relationship with toxicity.

 Step 4